SolidOS/solidos/README.md

 ### SolidOS tasks

-For daily tasks, we have a [task overview](https://github.com/orgs/solidos/projects/14/views/4), as well as a [GitHub prioritization board](https://github.com/solidos/solidos/projects/1) with an overview of needed PRs.
+For daily tasks, we have a [task overview](https://github.com/orgs/SolidOS/projects/1) with different views.

-For a longer term roadmap, we use a Solid [task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/), and plan the next milestones on Kanban.
+For a longer term roadmap, we use a [Solid task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/), and plan the next milestones on Kanban.

 ### Additional useful information